Rstraney/IDS-6145-Final-Project/README.md

 ## General Introduction

 Walt Disney theme parks are one of the most well-known amusement parks in the world.
 Specifically, Magic Kingdom, which is located in Orlando, Florida is popularly known as the most happiest place on earth.
 The popular title is due to the innovation of Walt Disney himself.
 Walt Disney built his first theme park in Anaheim, California, known as Disneyland.
-When he first built Disneyland, he ran out of property to build so he sought out more property in Orlando, Florida.
+Unfortunately, when he first builtn the Disneyland theme park, he ran out of property to build on.
+Therefore, he sought out more property in Orlando, Florida.
 He then began to build Disney World theme park in Orlando, Florida.
+While building Magic Kingdom park, Walt Disney and his team discovered a problem.
+The area directly in front of Magic Kingdom was a swamp and would not be suitable area to build a parking lot.
+They resolved this problem by building the guests parking lot a mile and a half away from Magic Kingdom.
+The former swamp was rehabilitaetd into the Seven Seas Lagoon as part of the the parking lot issue.
+However, Walt Disney faced another issue after combating the swamp problem.
+As a result of having to build the parking lot a mile and half away from Magic Kingdom, the need for transportation was discovered.

+Walt Disney developed the Transportation and Ticket Center (TTC), where guests can buy their admission and secure transportation into Magic Kingdom's park entrance.
+In the original concept of the TTC, guests would travel to and from Magic Kingdom by ferry boats across the Seven Seas Lagoon or monorail "highway-in-the-sky".
+Later, Walt Disney built non-monorail hotels on Disney property, which required the use of bus transportation.
+As Walt Disney continued to build more hotels around the theme park, there became an overload at the TTC.
+The monorail and ferry boats could not keep up with the demand and high volume of guests coming in and out of Magic Kingdom.
+To help this, they developed an elaborate bus stop at Magic Kingdom.
+Currently, the TTC offers four modes of transportation to and from Magic Kingdom (bus, monorail, ferry boat, and Minnie van).

 From our initial research, we found that Disney's Magic Kingdom averages about 53,000 guests per day.
-We can assume that the high volume of guests that visited the theme park can experience extensive wait times to travel from the transportation and ticket center (TTC)

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

-(You should begin by introducing your topic.
-In this section, you should define the core terminology specific to the field, introduce the problem statement, and make clear the benefits (motivate!) of resolving that problem statement.
-The main difference between the ABSTRACT and Introduction sections is that the abstract summarizes the entire project, including results, whereas the introduction only provides the motivation of the problem and an overview of the proposed solution.)

-(I tell students to answer the questions, one paragaph each to start if you are lost)

-(Problem Statement.
-One paragraph to describe the prob-lem that you are tackling.)

-(Motivation.
-Why is this problem interesting and relevant to the research community?)

-(Proposed Solution.
-How do we propose to tackle this problem (that has been identified in the previous para-graphs, is interesting to the community, and has yet to be tackled by other researchers)?)

-(Contributions.
-An enumeration of the contributions of the senior design project)
+We can hypothesize that the high volume of guests that visit the Magic Kingdom park experience extensive wait times to travel to and from the TTC.
+Extensive wait times is a problem that is both interesting and relevant to Disney's Magic Kingdom park vistors, as it may affect the quality of guests experience while also imposing potential safety concerns.
+We propose the following system: Magic Kingdom Guests Entrance System as an attempt to resolve the problem of extensive wait times for the offered modes of transportation.
+We are interested in investigating and identifying answers to the following questions: which mode of transportation is the fastest method to get to and from the TTC to the park entrance of Magic Kingdom, does the design of the TTC create bottlenecking during high and low volume times, and does it lead to unnecessary wait times that can lead to negative visitor experiences.

+We found limited to no research on Disney's mode of transportation in terms of which option is the fastest or how extensive wait times can affect vistors experience.
+We also found limited research on whether or not the TTC creates bottlenecking during different volumes of time and whether or not that it leads to extensive wait times.
+We believe our project makes the following contributions to answering research questions that have yet to be identified or answered.
+The first contribution, we believe would benefit Disney's Magic Kingdom park vistors.
+As our research will investigate the fastest type(s) of transportation offered, if bottlenecking occurs and during what time of day does it occurs.
+Our project's contributions will help Disney's employees as well as their guests in terms of how to approach extensive wait times.
+Our project will also contribute to the overall limited research in this particular area.
+We hope that our project's contributions become the starting point for future research as well.

-(This project makes the following contributions:)(you must have this!!)
+This project makes the following contributions:
-•	(Contribution 1)
-•	(Contribution 2)
+•	Identify problems within Walt Disney's TTC.
+•	Identify whether or not extensive wait times affect vistors overall satisfactory experience.
+•	Identify the fastest type(s) of transportation offered at the TTC.
+•	Identify the slow type(s) of transportation offered at the TTC.
+•	Investigate whether or not extensive wait times affect efficency and safety.
+•	To the limitations of our research as well as propose future research directions in this area of research.